 We highly recommend that you speak to your doctor.
-You can also read up on what current vaccinations may be required on the Travel Doctor website which you can access via this link.
+You can also read up on what current vaccinations may be required on the Travel Doctor website, which you can access via this link.

 It all depends on the allergy or the medical condition, but we would strongly suggest that you speak to your doctor first before making a booking.
 If it is a food allergy, that will be no problem because that can be catered for by the head and assistant cook.
-Please just let us know on the adventure booking form so we can inform our team of what you can't eat.
+Please let us know on the adventure booking form so we can inform our team what you can't eat.

-How much is the trek?
+How much is the adventure?

-The trek cost excluding international flights is AUD$4,250.00
+The adventure cost, excluding international flights, is AUD$4,750.00

 How much could I expect to pay for flights?

 Flights can range for economy up to AUD$3,000.00, depending on who you fly with.